exonum/exonum-doc/src/roadmap.md

 - In a practical sense, the Exonum core was split from a single massive crate into multiple loosely coupled components, ensuring flexibility and code reuse.

+## Versioning Policy

+Exonum strives to provide stable APIs for the core library (i.e., `exonum` crate) and its re-exported upstream dependencies (e.g., `exonum-crypto`).
+The downstream crates (e.g., the supervisor service) or crates unrelated to the core (e.g., the HTTP API wrapper) are **not** necessarily versioned in the lockstep with the core library.
+Thus, they may have breaking changes even if the core library does not.

+Since Exonum is still in active development, the core library is expected to have quite fast release cycle – a major release once every 6–9 months, with minor releases each 1.5–2 months.

 ## Nearest Milestones

 ### Artifact Unloading